Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Methodology

-The overview of the proposed method Similarity Weighted Behavior Transformer (SWBT) is depicted in Figure~\ref{fig:overview}.
-Specifically, SWBT comprises three main steps.
-Section~\ref{sec:pretrain_tf} details step 1: pre-training a multi-modality transformer network using mixed demonstrations in a self-supervised fashion.
-Section~\ref{sec:sim} covers step 2: calculating quality scores based on the similarity between the output features of imperfect and expert demonstrations.
-Lastly, Section~\ref{sec:wbc} presents step 3: the end-to-end fine-tuning process of the transformer network using weighted behavior cloning.
+The overview of the proposed method Self-Supervised Data Filtering framework (SSDF) is depicted in Figure~\ref{fig:overview}.
+Specifically, SSDF comprises three main steps.
+(1) Transformer Pretraining via Self-Supervised Learning.
+(2) Calculation of Quality Score by Similarity Metric.
+(3) Policy Learning with Weighted Behavior Cloning.